code-payments/code-vm/README.md

 ## Getting Help

 If you have any questions or need help, please reach out to us on [Discord](https://discord.gg/T8Tpj8DBFp) or [Twitter](https://twitter.com/getcode).

+## Community Feedback & Contributions
+While we can't guarantee that all feedback will be implemented, we are always open to hearing from the community.
+If you have any suggestions or feedback, please reach out to us.

 ## Security and Issue Disclosures